CliMA/Oceananigans.jl/paper/paper.md

 ``Oceananigans.jl`` is continuously tested with unit tests, integration tests, analytic solutions to the incompressible Navier-Stokes equations, and verification experiments against published scientific results.
-The verification experiments also serve as documented and advanced examples.
 Future development plans include support for distributed parallelism with CUDA-aware MPI as well as bathymetry and irregular domains.

 # Acknowledgements